 Battery Recycling / Disposal

-EET is happy to respond to your request for information on the capabilities at our facility to recycle batteries.
-We use a leading recycler of metal bearing wastes in North America will be the final disposal facility.
+Eastern Environmental Technology, Inc is happy to respond to your request for information on the capabilities at our facility to recycle batteries.

 In 1995, approximately 70,000 tons of nickel, chromium and iron bearing wastes including 2,500 tons of nickel containing batteries were recycled.
 This resulted in the production of over 23,000 tons of stainless steel remelt alloy.